Sam-M345/fastapi-vs-flask/Design Docs/TDD.md

 - Clean code, extract common settings, add README & docstrings.

-_Tasks_

-1. Factor out "HTML template" constant.
+_Key Tasks_

+- Refactor code:
+  - Extract common HTML template string into a constant if used in multiple places.
-2. Use environment variables for port numbers.
+  - Consider using environment variables or a config file for port numbers.
-3. Add `requirements.txt` & `make start_flask` / `make start_fastapi`.
+- Create `requirements.txt`: `pip freeze > requirements.txt`.
+- (Optional) Add convenience scripts/Makefile targets (e.g., `make start_flask`).
-4. Write tutorial in `docs/` explaining how asynchronous I/O yields throughput gains.
+- Write a tutorial in `docs/` (or update README.md) explaining:
+  - How to run the servers and benchmark.
+  - The concepts of synchronous vs. asynchronous I/O.
+  - How the benchmark results demonstrate throughput gains with async.
+- Add docstrings to functions and modules.

 _Tests_

-- Static analysis (`ruff`, `black`), docs build passes.
+- Run static analysis (e.g., `ruff`, `black`).
+- (If applicable) Ensure documentation builds successfully.
-- Re-run full `pytest`; no regressions.
+- Re-run full `pytest` suite to check for regressions.

 _Expected Result_

 - CI matrix (Linux, macOS, Windows) all green.
+- Project is well-documented and easy for students to understand and run.
-- Students understand sync vs async latency differences through quantitative evidence.
+- Students understand sync vs. async latency/throughput differences through quantitative evidence.

 ---